-Despite this, there have always been the locations which have stood the test of time.
+Despite this, there have always been locations that have stood the test of time.
 These restaurants, hang-outs, and meeting spots have managed to establish themselves as local landmarks amidst the unending clutter.
-These are the places which have existed before I came to Austin for University, and these places will (hopefully) be able to serve students for years to come; this is an All-Day Guide for Dining at the Drag.
+These are the places that existed before I came to Austin for University, and these places will (hopefully) be able to serve students for years to come; this is an All-Day Guide for Dining at the Drag.

 A Classic Lunch/Breakfast Destination

-While known for their breakfast and pancakes, you can’t go to Kerbey Lane and not address their lunch and dinner options.
+While known for its breakfast and pancakes, you can’t go to Kerbey Lane and not address its lunch and fine dining options.
 Upon arriving a bit late at 1 PM I decided that if I was going to do the lunch thing, I had to get a big bowl of Cowboy Queso.
 Any guilt I felt about the sheer amount of cheese I ate was quickly buried beneath a complementary pile of white corn tortilla chips.

 Following up on my decision to order lunch with my queso (I had done pancakes last visit), I decided upon a Chicken Pesto Panini with subbed Sweet Potato Fries as my main course.
 Every time I eat at Kerbey Lane I like to play a game and order something that I might not order at a similar restaurant; ordering a pesto panini, for instance, is something I’d hardly ever do.
 When I receive my food, I am always pleasantly surprised at how good it is.